JuliaLang/julia/doc/src/manual/constructors.md

 This constructor will be invoked by the syntax `SummedArray(a)`.
 The syntax `new{T,S}` allows specifying parameters for the type to be constructed, i.e. this call will return a `SummedArray{T,S}`.
+`new{T,S}` can be used in any constructor definition, but for convenience the parameters to `new{}` are automatically derived from the type being constructed when possible.